Ben Fernandez: Presidential runs

 In October 1978, Fernandez announced his candidacy for the Republican Party's nomination for President at the National Press Club in Washington, D.C.
 He was the first major-party presidential contender of Hispanic origin.
 Running in a crowded primary field in 1980, he appeared on the ballot in 18 primaries.
-He received 25,520 votes nationally, enough to win thirty delegates at the Republican nominating convention.
+He received 25,520 votes nationally.

 During the Presidential primaries, Fernandez campaigned in both English and Spanish, emphasizing that private enterprise can do a better job than government and calling for a balanced federal budget.
 His campaign focused heavily on the first primary in the nation in Puerto Rico, believing that the Hispanic vote would go to a fellow Hispanic.
 Fernandez's campaign manager, David Miller, later admitted that the Puerto Rico strategy was a failure, as the early voting states of New Hampshire and Iowa completely overshadowed the Puerto Rico primary.
 After a lackluster showing in Puerto Rico, Fernandez admitted that he was unable to fire up his Hispanic base as much as he thought he could, and the lack of TV coverage of his campaign made it difficult to raise money and garner name recognition.

 After Fernandez ended his primary bid, he spoke at the 1980 Republican Convention in Detroit in support of Ronald Reagan.
 President-elect Reagan appointed Fernandez to his transition team as his senior small business adviser.
 Fernandez also welcomed Reagan to Texas during his general election campaign, helping him make the pitch for the sought-after Mexican-American vote.

 In 1984, Fernandez attempted a second, largely ceremonial run for the Presidency.
 Despite being a former Reagan adviser, Fernandez ran to highlight his disagreement with the high unemployment rate, deficit spending, and "heavy-handed" military approach of the Reagan Administration.
 He kept to the New Hampshire primary, along with perennial candidate Harold Stassen.
 Each received around one percent of the vote.
 Fernandez ran one last campaign on a similar scale in 1988.